28 Different Types of Weevils With Pictures

 They lay their eggs on the leaves of sisal plants, which hatch into larvae that feed on the plant’s tissues.

-As the larvae grow, they burrow into the plant’s stem and cause damage that can lead to the death of the plant.
+As the larvae grow, they burrow into the plant’s stem and cause damage that can lead to the plant’s death.

 Farmers and sisal plantations often use chemical pesticides to control Sisal Weevils, but these methods can harm the environment and are ineffective.